-$$ln(RSCENRTCH{t}) = b{0} + b{1}ln(RSGRNTSCENR{t}) + b{2}ln(RSCENRPU{t})$$
+$ln(RSCENRTCH{t}) = b{0} + b{1}ln(RSGRNTSCENR{t}) + b{2}ln(RSCENRPU{t})$

-RSCENRTCHt is the public secondary student/teacher ratio in year t;
+RSCENRTCH, is the public secondary student/teacher ratio in year t;

-RSGRNTSCENRt is the level of education revenue from state sources deflated by the consumer prices chained-price index in constant 2000 dollars per public secondary student in year t; and
+RSGRNTSCENR_t is the level of education revenue from state sources deflated by the consumer prices chainedprice index in constant 2000 dollars per public secondary student in year t; and

-RSCENRPUt is the number of students enrolled in public secondary schools relative to the secondary schoolage population in year t.
+RSCENRPU_t is the number of students enrolled in public secondary schools relative to the secondary schoolage population in year t.

 Each variable affects the public secondary student/teacher ratio in the expected way.
 As the level of real grants per secondary student increases, the student/teacher ratio decreases.
-The more money being devoted to education, the more teachers are hired, thus decreasing the student/teacher ratio.
+The more money being devoted to education, the more teachers are hired, thus decreasing the student/ teacher ratio.
 As enrollment rates (number of enrolled students relative to the school-age population) increase, the ratio also increases: increases in the enrollment rate are not matched by increases in the number of teachers.
 Table A-25 summarizes the results for the elementary and secondary public teacher models.
 Enrollment for this equation is by organizational level, not by grade level.
 Thus, secondary enrollment is not the same as grade 9-12 enrollment because some jurisdictions count some grade 7 and 8 enrollment as secondary.
-Therefore, the distribution of the number of teachers is also by organizational level, not by grade span.